-Mr. Dale Andres is currently the CEO of Gatos Silver, Inc. ("Gatos").
+Mr. Dale Andres was the CEO of Gatos Silver, Inc. ("Gatos") until January 2025, when Gatos was acquired by First Majestic Silver Corp.
 A management cease trade order ("MCTO") was granted by the Ontario Securities Commission (the "OSC") in respect of Gatos on April 1, 2022.
-The OSC granted additional MCTOs on April 12, 2022 and July 7, 2022.
+The OSC granted additional MCTOs on April 12, 2022 and July 7,

+2022.
 Pursuant to the MCTO granted on April 12, 2022, and coincident with the appointment of Mr. Andres as CEO of Gatos on April 7, 2022, it was ordered that all trading in and all acquisitions of the securities of Gatos, whether directly or indirectly, by Mr. Andres shall cease effective immediately.
 The MCTOs were granted following the failure of Gatos to file certain continuous disclosure materials related to financial statements as required by Ontario securities law.
 The MCTO was revoked by the OSC effective July 4, 2023.